Retiring in Rhode Island

 • Natural disasters: Rhode Island is prone to natural disasters such as hurricanes and flooding, which could be a concern for retirees living in certain areas.

 • Traffic: Rhode Island's traffic can be congested during peak travel times, particularly around the major cities of Providence and Newport.
+This can be off-putting for people who are looking at retiring in Rhode Island for a change of pace.

-Best places to retire in Rhode Island
+What are the best places to retire in Rhode Island?

 1. Newport: Located on Aquidneck Island, Newport is a historic city with a vibrant cultural scene.
 Retirees can enjoy the city's rich history, beautiful beaches, and numerous restaurants and shops.